faircloth-lab/phyluce/docs/installation.rst

 anaconda_ or miniconda_ Python distributions.

-.. attention:: We do not support installing phyluce through means other than the conda_ installer.
+.. attention:: We do not support installing phyluce through means other than the
+    conda_ installer.
 This means that we do not test phyluce_ against any binaries, other than those we build and distribute through conda_.
-  You will eventually be able to configure phyluce_ to use binaries of different provenance using options in the :ref:`Configuration` section.
+    You will eventually be able to configure phyluce_ to use binaries of different provenance, although this will not be officically supported, other than providing a mechanism to do so.

-.. note:: We build and test the binaries available through conda_ using 64-bit operating systems that include:
+.. note:: We build and test the binaries available through conda_ using
+    64-bit operating systems that include:

     - Apple OSX 10.9.x
     - CentOS 6.x
     - Ubuntu 14.04 LTS

 Why conda?
 ==========

 It may seem odd to impose a particular disitribution on users, and we largely agree.
-However, conda_ makes it very easy for us to distribute both Python_ and non-Python packages (e.g. velvet, abYss, etc.), setup identical environments across very heterogenous platforms (unices, osx, etc.), make sure all the `$PATHs` are correct, and have things run largely as expected.
+However, conda_ makes it very easy for us to distribute both Python_ and non-Python packages (e.g. velvet, ABySS, etc.), setup identical environments across very heterogenous platforms (linux, osx), make sure all the `$PATHs` are correct, and have things run largely as expected.
 Using conda_ has several other benefits, including environment separation similar to virtualenv_.
 In short, using conda_ gets us as close to a "one-click" install that we will probably ever get.

 Install Process
 ===============